Jezzffihuter/starter-academic-website/content/authors/admin/_index.md

 education:
   courses:
     - course: Doctor of Philosophy in Social Research Methods (Applied Data Science)
-      institution: London School of Economics
+      institution: London School of Economics and Political Science
       year: 2026
     - course: Master of Philosophy in Social Science (Social Statistics)
       institution: Hong Kong University of Science and Technology